- Course: PhD in Geography

 I didn’t have a clear career goal when I studied for an MSc in Beijing, China, but I found that I had a keen interest in travel behaviour and the impacts of the built environment.
 As China has experienced major growth in car ownership and motorised travel, it has brought with it some serious issues of energy consumption, carbon emission, traffic congestion, and air pollution.
 So I wanted to further my master’s research to find out how to modify people’s daily travel behaviour and mitigate transport CO2 emission to facilitate China’s low-carbon urban development.
 I chose Leeds to study for a PhD mainly because it has such great expertise in a diversified range of fields, such as spatial analysis, microsimulation, agent-based modelling, and policy evaluation.
 Moreover, it has many PhD scholarship opportunities for international students.

-Experience of PhD study in the School of Geography and skills learnt.
+What is your experience of PhD study in the School and what skills have you learnt?

 The School of Geography has a very stimulating, supportive and friendly research environment.
 I encountered many delightful and memorable experiences there.
 My two supervisors were very encouraging and supportive; they provided me lots of invaluable advice and guidance on my research.
 Moreover, the Research Support Group, which constitutes approximately five research staff in geography and, in my case, transport studies, also gave me much help and advice.
 Although it was challenging to learn a new technique, I found it much easier to study here.
 Staff and PhD students in the School are very friendly, and they are always willing to help you out.
 I have learned some new techniques, such as spatial microsimulation, java programming, scenario modelling, and other transferable skills which will be extremely valuable for my career.